sumahiremath/buildtales/about/index.md

 ### Community Feedback

 This site is about sharing real-world engineering lessons.
-All content is my ideas, AI-assisted, and human-reviewed — but if you spot an inaccuracy, please use the [contact form](#contact-form) to shoot me an email.
+All the content you find here are my ideas, AI-assisted, and human-reviewed — but if you spot an inaccuracy, please use the [contact form](#contact-form) to shoot me an email.
 I rely on the community to keep things sharp.

 ---